Difficulty

 - Caulk around the top and sides of the hood to seal it from the elements using an exterior-grade silicone caulk.

-Measure, Cut and Assemble Vent
+Cut and Assemble Vent

-With the vent hood securely in place, begin connecting the exit point and the dryer.
+- Duct pipe usually comes in 5-foot lengths.
+Cut straight lengths of rigid pipe using tin snips.
 When cutting rigid dryer duct pipe, wear gloves to protect your hands.
 Freshly cut edges of duct metal are extremely sharp and even light contact with an edge can cause injury.

 - Depending on the location of your vent, you may require an elbow to connect to the vent hood duct.
 You may have two elbows back-to-back to get the run to line up the path from the dryer.
+Install a duct elbow onto the dryer, if necessary.

 - Measure the distance between the elbows, including the overlap from the connection at each end.

-Secure the Vent Ducts and Test
+Secure Vent Ducts

 Each connection of duct pipe needs to be held together and any lengths of pipe longer than a few feet need to be supported.